-Notice when we plot the data, the x axis is “messy”.
-It would be easier to read if we only had ticks on the x axis for dates incrementally - every few weeks.
+Notice when you plot the data, the x axis is “messy”.
+It would be easier to read if you only had ticks on the x axis for dates incrementally - every few weeks.
 Or once a month even.

 Let’s look closely at the structure of the data to understand why

 R is placing so many labels on the x axis.

 str(boulder_precip) ## 'data.frame': 18 obs. of 4 variables: ## $ ID : int 756 757 758 759 760 761 762 763 764 765 ... ## $ DATE : chr "8/21/13" "8/26/13" "8/27/13" "9/1/13" ... ## $ PRECIP: num 0.1 0.1 0.1 0 0.1 1 2.3 9.8 1.9 1.4 ... ## $ TEMP : int 55 25 NA -999 15 25 65 NA 95 -999 ...

 The structure results above tell us that the data columns in your

 data.frame are stored as several different data types or

 - chr - Character: It holds strings that are composed of letters and words.
 Character class data cannot be interpreted numerically - that is to say you can not perform math on these values even if they contain only numbers.